sureshdvp/StudentCourseApplication/README.md

-This is is spring boot application with Spring data jpa and angular js.
+This is spring boot application with Spring data jpa and angular js.
 The purpose of this application is  to show the list of universities,regisetered students and also student can register.
 To Run this appliaction create a table